potassco/clorm/docs/clorm/api.rst

 Fields
 ------

-Fields provide a specification for how do convert ``Clingo.Symbol`` objects into more intuitive Python objects.
+Fields provide a specification for how to convert ``Clingo.Symbol`` objects into more intuitive Python objects.

-.. autoclass:: clorm.orm.RawField
+.. autoclass:: clorm.RawField
     :members:

-.. autoclass:: clorm.orm.StringField
+.. autoclass:: clorm.StringField

-.. autoclass:: clorm.orm.ConstantField
+.. autoclass:: clorm.ConstantField

-.. autoclass:: clorm.orm.IntegerField
+.. autoclass:: clorm.IntegerField

 Predicates and Complex Terms
 ----------------------------